 300 East Brady

-The building remains much of the original exterior appearance and the 4,800 square foot addition incorporates materials and detailing reflective of the Brady Arts District.
+The building remains much of the original exterior appearance and the 4,800 square foot addition incorporates materials and detailing reflective of the Tulsa Arts District.
 The building provides 9,000 square foot of office space, housing 23 workstations, twelve offices, a kitchen, break room, two conference rooms and a creative “war room”.
 This addition also includes a 2,400 square foot second-floor, light-filled loft apartment for the building’s owner.